rancher/docs/content/rancher/v2.x/en/installation/single-node-install/_index.md

 Installation of Rancher on a single node involves multiple procedures.
 Review this overview to learn about each procedure you need to complete.

 1. [Provision Linux Host](#part-1-provision-linux-host)

+	Provision a single Linux host to launch your {{< product >}} Server.

 2. [Choose an SSL Option and Install Rancher](#part-2-choose-an-ssl-option-and-install-rancher)

+	Choose an SSL option for Rancher communication encryption.
+After choosing an option, run the command that accompanies it to deploy Rancher.

 ## Part 1—Provision Linux Host